-- 1. Good governance and a common purpose - 1.1 The Council's Target Operating Model will requires a significant programme of change which is will transforming the way in which services are designed and accessed by our customers.
-The delivery of this ambitious programme is the shared responsibility of elected members and council officers at all levels of the organisation. - 1.2 In achieving our ambitions for the City of Aberdeen and its residents, it is important to be clear about: - the respective roles and responsibilities of elected members and council officers, and - how the relationship between them can operate effectively to accomplish shared goals, in the public interest.
+1. Good governance and a common purpose

+- 1.1 The Council's operating model requires a significant programme of change which is transforming the way in which services are designed and accessed by our customers.
+The delivery of this ambitious programme is the shared responsibility of elected members and council officers at all levels of the organisation. - 1.2 In achieving our ambitions for the City of Aberdeen and its residents, it is important to be clear about: - the respective roles and responsibilities of elected members and council officers, and - how the relationship between them can operate effectively to accomplish shared goals, in the public interest

-The Target Operating Model also needs to be supported by the right structure and a leadership, cultural and behavioural framework is being developed to provide this.
+The operating model also needs to be supported by the right structure and a leadership, cultural and behavioural framework has been developed to provide this.

 - 1.3 This protocol results from an aspiration to adopt a proactive and positive approach to member-officer relations.
 This will have clear benefits for the organisation as well as the individuals within it.
-It responds to the Audit Scotland recommendation in their 2010 report, "Roles and Working Relationships: Are You Getting it Right?", so that the Councillors' Code of Conduct be customised to the requirements of Aberdeen City Council has a protocol which complements the Councillors' Code of Conduct .
+It responds to the Audit Scotland recommendation in their 2010 report, "Roles and Working Relationships: Are You Getting it Right?", so that Aberdeen City Council has a protocol which complements the Councillors' Code of Conduct.
 It also responds to Audit Scotland's 2015 audit of Best Value and Community Planning which stated that the Council should sustain improved working relationships, and consider introducing further protocols and guidance for member-to-member and member-to-officer working.
-The Accounts Commission follow-up report "How Councils Work - Are You Still Getting it Right?"
-(Nov 2016) again reinforces the benefits for all Councils, particularly in light of increasing coalition arrangements, of protocols to clarify roles and responsibilities, including member-officer engagement. - 1.4 The CIPFA\ Framework of good governance underpins the Council's own governance structure, and all the key documents within that, including this protocol on member-officer relations.
+The Accounts Commission follow-up report "How Councils Work Are You Still Getting it Right?"
+(Nov 2016) again reinforces the benefits for all Councils, particularly in light of increasing coalition arrangements, of protocols to clarify roles and responsibilities, including member_officer engagement. - 1.4 The CIPFA Framework of good governance underpins the Council's own governance structure, and all the key documents within that, including this protocol on memberofficer relations.
 A theme which will be returned to throughout this document, as the requirements on both members and officers are explained, will be that of a common purpose.
 This is set out by CIPFA in the Delivering Good Governance in Local Government Framework 2016: